-Concrete floors get you the high gloss finish that you never need to coat or wax to maintain the shine.
+According to Concrete Polishing LA, concrete floors get you the high gloss finish that you’ll never need to coat or wax to maintain the shine.

 Throw in the superior performance and durability of concrete and it is no wonder that many offices, commercial warehouse office facilities, and homeowners are increasingly preferring to use high luster and smooth concrete flooring.

 Polished concrete flooring refers to floors made of concrete whose pores/holes are then ground down using a chemical densifier that progressively grinds the surface down much like sanding wood.